hashicorp/field-workshops-terraform/docs/slides/index.md

 ---
 name: terraform-workshops-slides
-# Terraform Workshops Slides
+# Sentinel for Terraform Workshop
-### This directory contains slides for Terraform workshops.
+### This directory contains slides for Sentinel workshops.
 * They are organized by cloud.
 * Workshops for each cloud are organized by type:
   1. Terraform OSS